jtolentino1/jtolentino1/README.md

 ## Background 🌎

-I'm currently a student at the University of Calgary pursuing a B.S in Computer Science.
-In addition to that, I have written my work experience below.
+I have a bachelor's degree in Computer Science.
+Below are my work experiences.

 ### Work Experience